 No product in cart

-Through experimentation and the free research of contemporary materials, Francesca Pasquali (Bologna, 1980) gives life to a kind of weaving that is everted into the environment to become almost an architectural element.
+Through experimentation and the free research of contemporary materials, Francesca Pasquali (Bologna, 1980) gives life to a kind of weaving that is everted into the environment to become not far from an architectural element.
 The creative process is expressed in the interweaving of polymeric, natural and artificial materials, pre-established grids, from which emerge large phytomorphic, hand-woven structures.
 The works of Francesca Pasquali manage to capture one’s attention, beckoning all eyes to observe them with admiration and curiosity.
-The industrious harmony of forms should thus be classified amongst the experiential fields tied to nature, not in the sense of imitation, but as a model to be interpreted through editing.
+The industrious harmony of forms should thus be classified amongst the experiential fields tied to nature, not in the sense of imitation, but as a model of interpretation through editing.